OoSparkleoO/Vanilla-Item-plus/README.md

 # Vanilla Item+
-A Minecrft datapack which help vanilla players got a better experiences on items
+A Minecrft datapack which help vanilla players got a better experiences on crafting and collecting.

 For language in game, there'is Chinese only, no English yet.